-Reason(s) for Request (enter text below or upload a doc/pdf file) Updating required core courses to be more consistent with our peer sociology institutions; increase time to completion; to provide students with more courses taught by faculty; better reflect the needs of our students; offering courses that better reflect the specialties
+Updating required core courses to be more consistent with our peer sociology institutions; increase time to completion; to provide students with more courses taught by faculty; better reflect the needs of our students; offering courses that better reflect the specialties of our faculty.

-Upload a document that inleudes justification for the program, impact on long-range planning, detailed budget analysis and faculty workload implications.
+Upload a document that inlcudes justification for the program, impact on long-range planning, detailed budget analysis and faculty workload implications.